ddd/rails-toolset/README.md

 To derive additional images from this you would put

 ```
-FROM deryldowney/rails-toolset
+FROM deryldowney/rails-toolset:latest
 ```
 at the top of your own `Dockerfile` and build out from there.
+Don't forget the `latest` so you always have the most up to date version.
 Simple as that!

 Have fun!